-Kim Kardashian Jealous of Kylie Jenner’s New Show And Blames Kris Jenner, Insiders Claim
+Kim Kardashian Jealous Of Kylie Jenner’s New Show And Blames Kris Jenner, Insiders Claim

 The 32-year-old reality star opened up to RS Magazine where she chatted about everything marriage, body image, her relationship with her former stepfather Caitlyn Jenner, and Kim Kardashian’s horrific robbery.

-It’s going to be a good day in my @goodamerican Good Legs Fray ????????
+It’s going to be a good day in my @goodamerican Good Legs Fray????????

 A post shared by Khloé (@khloekardashian) on